dunika/paginated-listings-scraper/README.md

 ### url

 The url of the page you wish to scrape.
-Ideally this should be a paginated page consisting of elements in a list format. |IT uses `request-native-promise` to fetch the page.
+Ideally this should be a paginated page consisting of elements in a list format.
+It uses `request-native-promise` to fetch the page.
 See [request](https://github.com/request/request)

 ### parentSelector